christianurech/christianurech.github.io/index.md

 ### Teaching:
 I enjoy teaching mathematics on all levels (although the preparation can take up a lot of time), be it in person or online.
+During the last years I got interested in modern teaching formats.
+I have started using formats such as flipped classroom and peer instruction, which has been very positively received by most of the students.

+Courses I have taught as instructor:

 - Spring 2022: MATH 479 Linear algebraic groups (graduate), EPFL (flipped classroom)
 - Spring 2022: MATH 323 Algebraic topology, EPFL (flipped classroom)
 - Fall 2021: MATH 111(pi) Algèbre linéaire flipped classroom, EPFL (flipped classroom)
 - Spring 2021: MATH 479 Linear algebraic groups (graduate), EPFL (online)
 - Spring 2021: MATH 323 Algebraic topology, EPFL (online)
-- Fall 2020: MATH 735 Topics in geometric group theory (doctoral),  EPFL
+- Fall 2020: MATH 735 Topics in geometric group theory (doctoral),  EPFL	(partially online)
 - Fall 2020: MATH 111(e) Algèbre linéaire pour IN/SC,  EPFL (hybrid format)
 - Spring 2020: MATH 429 Lie groups (graduate), EPFL (partially online)
 - Spring 2020: MATH 323 Algebraic topology, EPFL (partially online)
-- Fall 2019: MATH 111(e) Algèbre linéaire pour IN/SC,  EPFL
+- Fall 2019: MATH 111(e) Algèbre linéaire pour IN/SC,  EPFL (in person)
-- Spring 2019: M3P21 Algebraic topology, Imperial College London
+- Spring 2019: M3P21 Algebraic topology, Imperial College London (in person)

-- Fall 2010 - Fall 2017: Teaching assistant at the University of Basel
+From 2010 until 2017 I worked as a teaching assistant at the University of Basel for around a dozen different courses in various fields of mathematics.

-In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey.
+In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey - a wonderful place!